nodejs/Release/README.md

 *semver-major* changes landing within an LTS stream, such situations will be rare and will land as *semver-minor* bumps in the LTS covered version.

-Upates to ensure consistency and usability of the N-API across LTS releases are allowed as it is important to ensure that N-API native modules can be used across LTS versions in order to support adoption.
+Updates to ensure consistency and usability of the N-API across LTS releases are allowed as it is important to ensure that N-API native modules can be used across LTS versions in order to support adoption.